CatalogueLegacies/antconc.github.io/_episodes/05-wordlists.md

 ## Word lists
 A word list counts how many times each word occurs in the selected text(s).
 Generally, in a word list we expect the most frequent words to be function words, e.g. for English-language texts, words like "the", "of", "and", "but", etc. However, for texts that are restricted by topic, genre and/or text type - which we would expect descriptive text in catalogue data to be - then the order of these words can vary and there will also be domain-specific vocabulary.

 Word lists then are a useful starting point for getting an overview of the lingustic features of a corpus.
-For example, if you have a corpus that includes minor variations in data values - e.g. names of people, organisations, places, classification terms - creating a word list can be an effect way of spotting those variants.
+For example, if you have a corpus that includes minor variations in data values - e.g. names of people, organisations, places, classification terms - creating a word list can be an effective way of spotting those variants.

 ## Making a word list
 To use the 'Word List' function in AntConc, click on the `Word List` tab and press `Start`.